astrochr/Spark-Showcase/Readme.md

   *     ⚡     *    .   *
     .       *       .

+Disclaimer:Spark is an independent research prototype built for experimentation with AI memory, drift, and safety mechanisms.
+While the system works locally, it’s not intended for production use.
+These are just results from my own experience/mistakes.
+Pursuing my curiosity is my number #1 goal, right now that goal is whatever the end of Spark is.
+I will do my best to keep this updated, but im just a guy with 2 gpus trying to figure it all out.

 ⚙️ Overview
 Spark Industries is a living AI lab built entirely from curiosity and persistence – no cloud, no corporate scaffolding.
 It began as a simple Unity demo: one NPC, one dialogue box, and a question –